 - RVC Registration Desk – your one-stop source of all information;

-- Mobile App Help Desk (Marketplace entrance) – assist you with all mobile app related questions;
+- Mobile App Help Desk (Marketplace entrance on each floor) – assist you with all mobile app related questions;

-- Goodkey Show Services Desk (Marketplace) – support you on all booth related questions; and
+- Goodkey Show Services Desk – support you on all booth related questions; and

-- Hospitality Desks – Discover Halifax will be pleased to assist you with maps, tourism information, restaurant reservations and also RVC specific questions.
+- Hospitality Desks – Tourism Nova Scotia will be pleased to assist you with maps, tourism information, restaurant reservations and also RVC specific questions.

 Have a fabulous Rendez-vous Canada and don’t forget to follow the event on Twitter with the #RVC2018 hashtag!